 When Did Rolex Introduce Sapphire Crystal?

 In true Rolex fashion, rather than introducing sapphire crystal to all their watches overnight, the brand introduced it slowly.
-In fact, Rolex first used sapphire crystal on their first quartz watch, the Rolex ref.
+In fact, Rolex first used the sapphire crystal on their first quartz watch, the Rolex ref.
 5100 (based on the famous Beta 21 caliber) in 1970.
-It’s fitting really, since during that era, quartz watches were viewed as high-tech marvels.
+It’s fitting really since during that era, quartz watches were viewed as high-tech marvels.
 So, naturally modern sapphire would be the ideal choice.

 Rolex then used sapphire crystal again on the Rolex Date ref.
 1530 and the Rolex Datejust ref.
 1630.
 While these two models shared the same angular case shape and integrated bracelet as Rolex’s quartz watches, they were actually automatic watches.
 When Rolex released the Oysterquartz collection powered by in-house quartz movements in 1977, sapphire crystal was used again.

 Finally, in the early 1980s, Rolex used sapphire crystals on the Submariner ref.
 16800 and eventually began equipping all their watches with it.
 Today, all contemporary Rolex watches use sapphire crystal.

 In short, to see what crystal your Rolex watch has, you can either examine how it looks or find out the date of the watch.
 Pre 1980s, your Rolex will most likely have acrylic crystal and from the 1980s onwards, it’ll most likely have a sapphire crystal.